javaplus/KubernetesDojo/labs/kube_config_maps.md

 Duplicate this approach for the USER_DEFINED_2 and USER_DEFINED_3 variables using the ```app-config`` map you created earlier.

->If you need help, look at the XXXX file
+>If you need help, look at the k8s/app-configmaps/deployment-configmaps.yaml file

 ### Using envFrom: to Reference ConfigMaps